linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 If  $Z_{1}, Z_{2}$  are independent  $N(0,1)$ 's, and  $X$  and  $Y$  are different affine combinations of the  $Z$ 's, then  $X$  and  $Y$  are bivariate normals with the appropriate parameters.

-7.7.
-A pair of discrete, portfolio management examples.
+### 7.7.
+A pair of discrete, portfolio management examples

 Suppose that $X$ and $Y$ are the random variables describing the rate of return on two different investments.
-We're going to consider two possible joint distributions of  $X$  and  $Y$ , one with negative and one with positive correlation.
+We're going to consider two possible joint distributions of $X$ and $Y$, one with negative and one with positive correlation.
 To keep things simple, the two joint distributions have the same marginal distributions.

 A